amutake/crates.io-reverse-dependencies/README.md

 Crates.io Reverse Dependencies
 ==============================

-This is a chrome extension to display reverse-dependencies in crate pages.
+This is a chrome extension to see reverse-dependencies in crate pages.

 Screenshot
 ----------